FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Variable Clip Length and Weak Labels}

 Labels in FSD50K are provided at the clip-level (i.e., weak labels).
-However, unlike other sound event datasets featuring audio clips of (quasi-) constant length (e.g., \cite{gemmeke2017audio,salamon2014dataset,salamon2017scaper}), FSD50K is composed of variable-length clips in the range [0.3, 30] seconds (see Fig. \ref{fig:clip_len_distri}).
+However, unlike other sound event datasets featuring audio clips of same or similar lengths \cite{gemmeke2017audio,salamon2014dataset,salamon2017scaper}, FSD50K is composed of variable-length clips in the range [0.3, 30] seconds (Fig. \ref{fig:clip_len_distri}).
 This provides FSD50K with a particular feature.
 On the one hand, some clips contain sound events where the acoustic signal fills almost the entirety of the file, which can be understood as strong labels.
 To give a sense of this, 12,357 clips in the dev set are shorter than 4s and bear one single label validated only with PP ratings.
 Thus, we estimate that the dev set is composed mainly of weakly labeled data and a portion of strongly labeled data, in a rough proportion of 70\%/30\%.
-On the other hand, another small portion of the data presents a much weaker supervision---e.g., 9494 dev clips are longer than 10s (see Fig. \ref{fig:clip_len_distri}).
-The longer the clips, the higher the the so-called \textit{label density noise} \cite{shah2018closer} as there is less certainty of where the labeled event is actually happening.
-The impact and limitations of weak labels in SER are discussed in \cite{turpault2020limitations,Fonseca2019learning}.
-In the context of deep networks, clips' variable length implies that audio processing must be done either using fixed-length patches or utilizing variable-length inputs.
-The former approach implies two issues: \textit{i)} in training, the weak labels must be inherited by every patch (a practice called \textit{false strong labeling} in \cite{morfi2018data}), which can generate false positives if the label is not active in a given patch; \textit{ii)} in evaluation, patch-level scores must be aggregated into clip-level predictions to be compared against the weak labels.
-The latter approach is free from these nuisances, but entails certain architectural constraints, such as using fully convolutional networks or appropriate pooling strategies.
+On the other hand, another small portion of the data presents a much weaker supervision---e.g., 9494 dev clips are longer than 10s (Fig. \ref{fig:clip_len_distri}).
+The longer the clips, the lesser the certainty of where the labeled event is actually happening.
+This is referred to as \textit{label density noise} \cite{shah2018closer}, defined as a measure of the weakness of labels for a given weakly labeled clip.
+The impact and limitations of weak labels in sound event recognition (SER) are discussed in \cite{turpault2020limitations,Fonseca2019learning}.
+Audio processing can be done by handling the variable-length clips \textit{as is}, or by slicing the clips into fixed-length patches.
+Utilizing variable-length inputs in the context of deep networks entails certain architectural constraints, such as using fully convolutional networks or appropriate pooling strategies.
+To avoid these constraints, variable-length clips are sometimes split into fixed-length patches, which can be processed in several ways.
+A simple way consists of inheriting the clip-level labels by every constituent patch (a practice called \textit{false strong labeling} in \cite{morfi2018data}), which can generate false positives if the label is not active in a given patch.
+In this case, for evaluation, patch-level scores must be aggregated into clip-level predictions to be compared against the weak labels.
+Another alternative to process fixed-length patches belonging to weakly-labelled clips is to adopt a multiple-instance learning strategy \cite{mcfee2018adaptive}.